Find out everything you need to know about the XCO World Cup in Petrópolis

 What's the schedule and where can I watch the racing?

-Watch the racing live on Red Bull TV, starting with the XCC races on April 8 from 8.20pm UTC
+Watch the racing live on Red Bull TV, starting with the XCC races on April 8 from 8.20pm UTC, 4:20pm EST, and 1:20pm PST.

 - April 8 – UCI MTB World Cup Petrópolis XCC